Charting the dates and lives of the Herods concerning the birth of Christ and making sense of the differences between competing histories.

 The start and end-date of Herod the Tetrarch have an 11-year discrepancy between Josephus and himself.

 Hippolyti also left Archelaus totally out of his history.
 He may have rightly argued that his rulership was not crucial to his chronology and that Herod the Tetrarch was the central figure in the Biblical narrative.

-But there is something unusual going on between the Greek and Latin parallel text in Migne Patrologia.
-The Greek states that Antipas reigned 24 years before the crucifixion and the Latin reads 23.
+There is something unusual between the Greek and Latin parallel text in Migne Patrologia.
+The Greek states that Antipas reigned 24 years before the crucifixion, and the Latin reads 23.
 Why?
 Was the Latin translator aware that there was some error or some history that we do not have today that he had to correct the text?
 Should he not have added years than decrease them?
 A reply to this question is not available as we do not have an alternate version.31

 This problem may follow a transcription error.

 Agrippas I then reigned for seven years after him, which would make his rule from 34/35 to 41/42 AD.
 The chronology of seven years is correct with most historians.
 Still, many note his rule was from 37-44 AD, not Hippolyti’s calculation as above,32 though it is very close.

 After Agrippa I’s reign came to Agrippa II, many historians tend to date his rulership to begin six years after Agrippa I’s reign, 50-100 AD.
 Josephus explained the six-year lapse to wait for the young Agrippa II, who was then only 17, to mature.
 The Romans reduced this region to a province during this interval.33